DRIVER-EU/kafka-replay-service/README.md

   - SESSION_NAME2
     - [Kafka TOPICS UI log file].json

 Messages that belong to each other are added to the same session.
 The topic name is the name of the topic to publish the messages to.
+When a TIMESTAMP (a number in msec) is set, it is used to send the message after TIMESTAMP msec.

 The REST API is documented using OpenAPI/Swagger at [http://[HOST]:[PORT]/api-docs/](http://localhost:8200/api-docs).